Penngagement International Experience Series

 October 21, 3-5pm, 2016: Thriving in a US Classroom

 How’s your semester going?
-Got questions about how to be successful in your studies?
-Join us at the Weingarten Learning Resources Center to learn more about managing your time, writing papers, reading effectively and other strategies relevant to your academic life at Penn.
+Have questions about how to be successful in your studies?
+Join representatives from the Weingarten Learning Resources Center to learn more about managing your time, writing papers, reading effectively and other strategies relevant to your academic life at Penn.

 October 28, 3-5pm, 2016: Overcoming Procrastination

 Are you having difficulty approaching what needs to be done?
 Do you find yourself in crawling panic in order to finish assignments right before the deadline?
 You are not alone!
 This interactive workshop will help you understand how and why you procrastinate.
 You will also learn strategies to break the habit and reduce the stress associated with procrastinating on important academic and personal goals.

 November 11, 3-5pm, 2016: Academic Integrity: Dos and Don'ts

 Make sure that you are ready for your final exams with study strategies that will help you succeed---while avoiding any violations of the University's Code of Academic Integrity.
 This workshop will answer all of your questions and concerns about Academic Integrity and prepare you to finish your semester strong.

 All sessions take place at Perry World House (3803 Locust Walk).